vdhamer/Git-Crypt-Demo/README.md

 To get a local copy up and running, use GitHub’s `Open with Xcode` feature, compile and run on a simulator or physical device (iPhone, iPad or Mac).
-Your local copy of the code will, by default, contain an **encrypted** version of `Secret.txt` (`cat Secret.txt` or view the file in XCode).
+Your local copy of the code will, by default, contain an **encrypted** version of `Secret.txt`.
+And the app bundle (presuming that `Secret.txt` is in your target) contain this `Secret.text` file.
-When `Secret.txt` is encrypted, the app automatically switches tot using `Unsecret.txt` instead.
+When `Secret.txt` is encrypted, the app automatically uses `Unsecret.txt` instead.

 ### Tips for integrating this into your app

 Setting up something similar from scratch is a bit cumbersome.

 Arguably because usage of both `.gitignore` and `git-crypt` are relatively error-prone.
-The complication lies in the fact that it is **very easy** to make a mistake, resulting in the uploading of an unencrypted version of whatever the `Secret` is.
+The complication lies in the fact that it is **very easy** to make a mistake, resulting in the uploading of an unencrypted version of `Secret.txt`.
 And Git makes it extremely difficult to remove all older versions of a specific file: Git just don't want you to deal with files, it deals with `commits` instead.
 So Git works hard to make things miserable for anyone who even thinks about (from Git's perspective) corrupting Git's archive of past commits.

 Another complication is that `.gitignore` needs to be set **before** you create the sensitive file.
 You can't set `.gitignore` and then replace a dummy version of `Secret.txt` by the real thing: if you do that, Git ignores that `.gitignore` rule and happily keeps pushing your key to the remote repo.

 So, as general advice:

 - Use a **dummy** secret until everything is set up.
-  Then prove to yourself whether that `Secret` is indeed encrypted if you clone the repository without using the key.
+  Then prove to yourself whether that `Secret.txt` is indeed encrypted if you clone the repository without using the key.
-  Then check that you can decrypt the dummy secret using your key.
+  Then, after enabling encryption, check that you can decrypt the dummy secret using your key.
   Then `lock` the repo again (you will regret it if you don't).
-  Only insert your real `Secret` once you have proven that all this works.
+  Only insert your real `Secret` into the `Secret.txt` file once you have proven that all this works.
-  If you add your secret earlier while setting all this up, it is almost certain that `Secret` will end up unencrypted in your repository within some older commit, where it can be read by bots designed specifically for this kind of task.
+  If you add your secret earlier while setting all this up, it is almost certain that `Secret` will end up unencrypted in your GitHub repository within some older commit, where it can be read by bots designed specifically for this kind of task.
 - Use the Git command line a lot.
 Its use can coexist with using the GUI for source management in Xcode:
 	- Use `git status` (on the command line).
 Use it a lot to detect general Git issues.
 	- Use `git-crypt status` (on the command line) even more when making changes to encryption setting or encrypted content.
-It can actually warn you about leaking unencrypted versions of the file you intended to only push in encrypted form.
+It can actually warn you about leaking unencrypted versions of the file you intended to only publish in encrypted form.

 ### Stepwise instructions

-Normally having access to working source code should be enough to get you going.
+Normally having access to working source code should be enough to get you going, right?
 Unfortunately, this setup process involves some initialisation via the command line and some files that are often done outside the source code.